dchambers/composerjs/README.md

 }
 ```

-although, much like `instanceof`, use of `nodeType` may indicate that the types _base-definition_ is incorrectly abstracted.
+although, much like `instanceof`, use of `nodeType` may indicate that the types base definition has been incorrectly abstracted.

 ## Externally Updated Handlers